rakseli/redpajama-v2-processing/README.md

 5. Minhash deduplication
     - English strict filter returned about 1.8B signatures &rarr; would need 7.2TB mem
     - Other languages returned about 600M signatures &rarr; would need about 2.5TB mem
-    - LUMI has 8 4TB largemem nodes, so almost all signatures would have fit into memory &rarr; however, largemem nodes have 24 24-hour time limit, so jobs would not have finished
+    - LUMI has 8 4TB largemem nodes, so almost all signatures would have fit into memory &rarr; however, largemem nodes have 24-hour time limit, so jobs would not have finished
-    - All languages EXCEPT Italian were downsampled to about 500M signatures &rarr; this was chosen as it produces about 100B tokens per language
+    - All languages EXCEPT Italian were downsampled to about 500M signatures &rarr; this number was chosen as it produces about 100B tokens per language
         - `downsample_parquet.py`
     - Based on partial corpus deduplication tests, the initial estimate of computation time was about 30h, and following was done:
         - After downsampling, signatures were shared to 127 shards to get better parallelization